kopia/kopia/site/content/docs/Architecture/_index.md

 BLOB storage is the place where your data is ultimately stored.
 Any type that implements simple Go [API](https://godoc.org/github.com/kopia/kopia/repo/blob#Storage) can be used as Kopia's blob storage.

-See the [Repositories](/docs/repositories/) page for a list of currently supported storage backend.
+See the [Repositories](/docs/repositories/) page for a list of currently supported storage backends.

 Cloud storage solutions (such as GCS, S3 or Azure Blob Storage) are a great choice because they provide high availability and durability of data at a very reasonable price.